shalinda-j/CodeOrbit/docs/src/languages/go.md

 ## Debugging

-Zed supports zero-configuration debugging of Go tests and entry points (`func main`).
+CodeOrbit supports zero-configuration debugging of Go tests and entry points (`func main`).
 Run {#action debugger::Start} ({#kb debugger::Start}) to see a contextual list of these preconfigured debug tasks.

-For more control, you can add debug configurations to `.zed/debug.json`.
+For more control, you can add debug configurations to `.CodeOrbit/debug.json`.
 See below for examples.

 ### Debug Go Packages